kappter/random/README.markdown

    - You can hide the guess section using the "Hide Guess Section" button if you don’t want to guess.
 4. **Start the Calculation**:
    - Click the "Calculate" button to begin generating digits (no guess required).
+   - Watch the digit sequence build in the "Generated Digits" textbox in real-time.
-   - Watch the chart update every 50 digits, with each bar showing its count and tally (e.g., "Count: 42\nTally: 9") and the leading digit highlighted in dark red.
+   - The chart updates every 50 digits, with each bar showing its tally (e.g., "3") inside and count (e.g., "Count: 13") above, with leading digits highlighted in dark red.
    - The "Live Digit" display shows the current digit, and the "Processed" counter tracks progress.
    - After completion:
      - A summary report appears below the chart, listing each digit’s tally and count.
      - If a guess was submitted, the guess result is displayed automatically (e.g., "Correct!
 Your guess (9) was one of the digits with the most instances (13 occurrences).").
      - The guess input is re-enabled for the next calculation.
+5. **Copy the Digit Sequence**:
+   - Click the "Copy Digits" button to copy the generated digit sequence to your clipboard.
+   - A confirmation alert will appear if successful, or an error message if the copy fails.

 ## Debugging Tips
 - **Chart Not Updating**: